Lucky Business / Shutterstock.com

 kanvag / Shutterstock.com

-Greeks celebrate Christmas with various customs including decorating ships and erecting lighted models of ships, which symbolize the joy families traditionally felt when they were reunited with seafarers, especially for holidays.
+Greeks celebrate Christmas with various customs including decorating ships and erecting lighted models of ships, which symbolize the joy families in the ancient land traditionally felt when reunited with seafarers, especially for holidays.

 7. Christmas — Mexico